-A Song for Christmas is the latest crappy made for TV Christmas film in the seemingly never-ending supply of crappy made for TV Christmas films available on Christmas 24.
-The trailer (yes, this film has been extensively trailed on Christmas 24 for the last few weeks) suggests this is a story of a country star who ends up stranded in a small town at Christmas.
+A Song for Christmas is the latest made-for-TV Christmas film in the seemingly never-ending supply of crappy made-for-TV Christmas films available on Christmas 24.
+The trailer (yes, this film has been extensively trailed on Christmas 24 for the last few weeks) suggests this is the story of a country star who ends up stranded in a small town at Christmas.
 The true meaning of Christmas and unlikely romance ensue.

 Well, that shouldn’t be a problem, surely everyone recognises her?